-ACE Environmental LLC, which has continued to collect recyclables curbside throughput the pandemic, reopened the Recycling Center May 18 for regular operations.
+ACE Environmental LLC, which has continued to collect recyclables curbside throughput the pandemic, reopened the Recycling Center on Buncombe St. May 18 for regular operations.
 The facility’s hours of operation are 8 a.m. until 5 p.m. on weekdays and 8 a.m. until noon on Saturdays.
 It is closed on Sundays.

 Starting on August 5, restaurants are required to follow these guidelines, per Gov. Henry McMaster's Executive Order.

-Restaurants are able to open for limited dine-in services.
+Under the orders, guests are required to wear face coverings in restaurants except when eating and drinking.
 Diners are encouraged to contact restaurants to determine services available to them.
-Click here for a list of local restaurants and contact information.
+Click here for a list of local restaurants and contact information

 - SC DHEC Testing Sites